enrightc/The-Gourmet-Cake-Club/README.md

 - Increase Website Traffic: The site owner desires increased traffic to the website through engaging content and marketing efforts.
 - Encourage Social Media Sharing: The owner hopes users will share their favourite recipes, or Cake of the Month features on social media, contributing to the website's visibility.

-- ## User Story
+## User Story
 - First-time User

-  - As a first-time user, I want to quickly grasp the essence of the Gourmet  Cake Club and understand how it caters to cake enthusiasts with its high-end and visually stunning cakes.
+  - As a first-time user, I want to quickly grasp the essence of The Gourmet  Cake Club and understand how it caters to cake enthusiasts with its high-end and visually stunning cakes.
   - As a first-time user, I aim to navigate the website effortlessly, ensuring a positive and enjoyable experience while exploring the exquisite cake collection.
   - As a first-time user, I want to freely browse through the cake recipes and baking tips without the need to sign up, allowing me to sample the content before committing.